DataAnalystFederico/Capstone_Project_IT_Nexus/README.md

 - **Quick Start**: Begin with the [PowerPoint presentation (PDF)](./FedericoCalarco_IT_Nexus_Report(PowerPoint).pdf) for a concise overview of the project, its objectives, and key findings.
 - **Author**: Federico Calarco

+## Important Note:
+When viewing the PDF presentation on GitHub, links inside the document might not be clickable. **Download the PDF** and open it with a PDF reader to fully access the clickable links and navigate the sections.

 ## Project Overview:
 This project explores the current and future trends in IT technologies and their impact on the workforce.
 By analyzing data from job portals, surveys, and training platforms, it provides insights into the most in-demand programming languages, databases, platforms, and web frameworks, as well as workforce demographics.